YouliangYuan/YouliangYuan.github.io/_spotlight/PsycoBench.md

 ---
-title: On the Humanity of Conversational AI Evaluating the Psychological Portrayal of LLMs (ICLR 2024 Oral)
+title: ICLR 2024 Oral| On the Humanity of Conversational AI Evaluating the Psychological Portrayal of LLMs
 collection: publications
 permalink:
 date: 2023-08-15